Museum of Maritime Pets

 News

-The Museum's founder recently participated in the first international Maritime Animals conference, held in Greenwich UK at the National Maritime Museum.
+In 2019, the Museum's founder participated in the first international Maritime Animals conference, held in Greenwich UK at the National Maritime Museum.
 Patricia Sulivan discussed the museum's mission and presented an overview of the types and functions of maritime pets throughout the ages.

 Sullivan shared her east and west-bound ocean crossings with a Black Lab service dog who has accompanied her owner on several voyages.
 Many ocean liners roll out the red carpet for such dogs, and we salute them all!